Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Motoring offenses can incur fines and 'endorsements'.
 An endorsement on your driving licence means that you have been given points which will remain on your licence until they expire - depending on the type of offense committed, this is usually four or eleven years.

 Endorsements carry a number of penalty points ranging from one to eleven.

-Endorsements will show on your driver record with DVLA and also be printed on to your paper driving licence.
+Endorsements will show on your driver record with DVLA.

 The penalty points that result from a serious offense will stay on your licence for eleven years from the date of conviction.

 With less serious offenses, penalty points remain on the licence for four years.

-This includes reckless or dangerous driving, which will show on your licence as the codes DD40, DD60 and DD80.
+This includes reckless or dangerous driving.
 It also includes offences resulting in disqualification, and offenses where you have been disqualified until you've passed a driving test.

 Points accrue over periods of three years.
 12 penalty points are the maximum number of points allowed before becoming liable to disqualification.